rothos/choice/index.md

 The innate, innermost nature of self (soul) has the being of unconditional love.
 In being unconditional love **is**, and is ultimately associated with the soul.
 The absolute inner nature of self is ultimately 'good', regardless of surface manifestations.

-Love becomes fear when there is a perception, though, or belief of the possibility for loss of something or someone that is valued, significant, desired, or loved.
+Love becomes fear when there is a perception, thought, or belief of the possibility for loss of something or someone that is valued, significant, desired, or loved.

 Fear is a flow of energy (from soul and spirit toward mind), which is directed towards the core of the incarnate body to enable the self to act.
 Fear is felt near the center of self.
 Fear awakens consciousness and focuses attention in being; it makes one aware of the need for action.